franiglesias/golden/README.md

 # Golden

-A golang library for snapshot 📸 testing.
+A Go library for snapshot 📸 testing.

 ## TL;DR